Free your mind and find the joy you deserve by being YOU.

 Calm is how I think clearly.

-Steady is how I show up.
+Steady is how I respond.

 Grounded is how I decide — not my fear.